anjilinux/project-eks-efs-pv/README.md

 On the left hand side bar
 Click on "Security Groups"

-Identify the "Group ID" for both the "default" "VPC ID" for your EKS Cluster and the "NodeSecurityGroup"
+Identify the "Group ID" for the "default" Security Group for your EKS Cluster VPC
+Identify the "Group ID" for the "NodeSecurityGroup" for your EKS Cluster VPC
-for your EKS Cluster.
-Note:  Both should appear within the same "VPC ID"
+Note:  Both should have the same "VPC ID"
 ```
+Group ID      Group Name                                            VPC ID
 sg-<group id> eks-cluster-demo-EKSNodeGroup-*-NodeSecurityGroup-*   vpc-<vpc id>
 sg-<group id> default                                               vpc-<vpc-id>
 ```
 Copy the "Group ID" for the "NodeSecurityGroup"

-Select the "default" security group for the "VPC ID" where your EKS Cluster resides
+Select the "default" Security Group for the "VPC ID" where your EKS Cluster resides
 Click on "Inbound Rules"
 Click on Edit Rules
 Click on "Add Rule"